pytorch/tutorials/recipes_source/xeon_run_cpu.rst

 Choosing an Optimized Memory Allocator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Memory allocator plays an important role from performance perspective as well.
 A more efficient memory usage reduces overhead on unnecessary memory allocations or destructions, and thus results in a faster execution.
-From practical experiences, for deep learning workloads, JeMalloc or TCMalloc can get better performance by reusing memory as much as possible than default malloc function.
+From practical experiences, for deep learning workloads, ``TCMalloc`` or ``JeMalloc`` can get better performance by reusing memory as much as possible than default malloc operations.

-You can install TCMalloc by running the following command on Ubuntu:
+You can install ``TCMalloc`` by running the following command on Ubuntu:

 .. code-block:: console